carpentries-incubator/twitter-with-twarc/_extras/guide.md

 title: "Instructor Notes"
 ---

 # Ep.
+1 Introduction to Twitter
+*

+# Ep.
 2 Getting familiar with JupyterLab

+* We harvest the bjules timeline in order to test the installation
+* We do first and last with bjules and hashtag gas.
+* Generally, this is too long.
+This isn't a Jupyter lesson (or could it be?)
 * After configuring twarc in jupyterlab, helpers can help struggling learners on the twarc2 configuration while the instructor may go over the remaining episode content.
 * We've written the lesson using @ecodatascience as the  solution to the '2 Timelines' so if you do that as an instructor, subsequent code should run as is.
+We plan to replace @ecodatascience with @bergisjules in subsequent episodes in order to simplify things.

 # Ep.
 3: Anatomy of a Tweet